The FLEX Cup’s Unique Features

 A “Short” History of The Flex Company

 FLEX started as a company selling their version of the disposable disc, they called it the FLEX Disc and it was modeled almost exactly after the pink rimmed Softcup (now named Softdisc).
 Virtually identical minus the color of the rims and the claim that FLEX’s rim “molds to your body.”
 The company launched out of the gate promoting this product as only for mess-free period sex, with barely any mentions of it working for regular period protection.
 Later on the messaging changed, but that is how it started and the marketing was quite off-putting.
 Discs are a great option for period sex, but the implication that it’s a secret shame that you can hide from your partner, or that it’s to protect them from getting messy, didn’t land well with me.
 They also marketed to say their discs were better than menstrual cups and had multiple times claimed cups were not a good period option compared to their discs.
 It’s possible this tactic was less about it being JUST for period sex and more to be a differentiating factor against the Softcup, since the products were otherwise identical.
-Softcup marketed for periods, FLEX marketed as for “period sex” at first.
+Softcup was marketed for periods, FLEX was marketed for “period sex” at first.
 Flex was a subscription model only at the time, Softcup was on retail shelves.

 In early versions of their website they continually refer to their disc as “soft and flexible” and menstrual cups as “hard” and “worsen cramps.”
 They consistently compared the two products this way to make their discs more appealing.
 As cup users know, the claim that menstrual cups “maintain their hardness inside of your body” is not at all true in most menstrual cup options, save for the firmest models.
 And in my personal experience, the FLEX Disc wouldn’t qualify as “soft” or “flexible,” especially compared to the flexibility and softness of silicone menstrual cups.
-Weird, it’s like they ignored reality to market their own product.

-Now, after this section, I will get on with the review but context feels important.
 The Keela Cup design was a successfully funded Kickstarter cup that was apparently struggling to bring the cup to market even with their campaign funds.
 I don’t know the behind-the-scenes affairs but FLEX Company offered to acquire the design and sell under their brand and assist in fulfilling the Kickstarter Keela Cups in their original color for backers first.
 On a side note, FLEX ultimately ended up acquiring Softcup in 2016, the product they essentially copied to create their own disc.
 In a letter issued by the new owners of Softcup (later renamed Softdisc) it was noted by Lauren, founder of Flex, “I’m a huge fan of Softcup, and in many ways, its features and functionality served as an inspiration for me when I decided to create my own menstrual product…” FLEX still owns and operates Softdisc.

 Jane, the Keela Cup designer, has Ehlers-Danlos syndrome, a connective tissue disorder characterized by joint instability.
 She and others like her with mobility and gripping issues or muscle weakness and other accessibility challenges found traditional cups hard to remove.
 That is where the suction pull method came into play.
 It’s a smart design but not without its flaws.